 Taxes on selling property

-The tax treatment is different depending on whether the property is acquired with a view to resale or for rental income and long term investment.
-Those who acquire for resale are normally regarded as “trading” and profits on sale are taxable as income, whether the property owner is UK or non-UK resident.
+The tax treatment of selling a property is different depending on whether the property was acquired with a view to resale or for rental income and long term investment.
+Those who acquire or develop for resale are normally regarded as “trading” and profits on sale are taxable as income, whether the property owner is UK or non-UK resident.

 Where property is acquired to hold for rental income, this is generally regarded as “investment”.
 Sales of investment property are normally subject to Capital Gains Tax or CGT for short.

-For more information or help from one of our property tax specialists, please contact us using the enquiry form below.
+For more information or help from one of our property tax specialists, please contact us using our enquiry form.